vuongducphuong/documentation/content/applications/sales/crm/performance/google_spreadsheets.rst

 Other uses
 ----------

-Mix Odoo data with spreadsheet data, add traditional formulas, and create Dynamic Tabled and Graphs.
+Mix Leansoft data with spreadsheet data, add traditional formulas, and create Dynamic Tabled and Graphs.